If your executive resume isn’t producing results, it might contain irrelevant details crammed into too-few pages.

 2 – Text-heavy paragraphs stuffed into a single page.

-Of course, you WANT to put a clearly written, readable document in front of employers, but there’s no reason to sacrifice pertinent details because you’re trying to meet an (often arbitrary) page limit.
+Of course, you WANT to put a clearly written, readable document in front of employers, but there’s no reason to sacrifice pertinent details because you’re trying to meet an imaginary page limit. (see How Long Should Your Executive Resume Be?)

 Your resume should be just as long as needed to convey performance and value in your next role.
 Most resumes fit into 2 pages, but some complex careers require 3 pages.